 Several engineering studies, design projects and RFP preparations are under way to address a variety of treatment unit and collection system improvements.
-Consulting engineers are currently designing grit handling improvements, UV disinfection facilities, and a sludge dewatering and disposal system.
-An evaluation of alternatives for the outfall pipe which discharges into the Atlantic Ocean is being considered.
-A design for an odor control system for the influent is also under way (80% complete).
+Consulting engineers are currently designing grit handling improvements, UV disinfection facilities, a sludge dewatering and disposal system and the design of a 10 MGD treatment plant expansion.
+The outfall pipe has been evaluated, the report has been completed, and it is now in the environmental stage.
+A design for an odor control system for the influent is also under way (95% complete).
+Facility-wide improvements including grit handling, plant security, UV disinfection, and odor control have been re-estimated at a cost of \$100 million.